PeterDrake/drakepedia/administrivia/policies.md

 * Encourage you to do the work, because practice is where the learning really happens.
 Earlier assignments prepare you for later ones.
 * Help you manage your time and prevent you from getting catastrophically behind.
 * Minimize the amount of stress you experience when you do run up against a deadline.
 I understand that illnesses, athletic events, technical difficulties, and so on sometimes lead to handing in things late.
-* Be able to grade everyone's submission to a given assignment at the same time, for efficiency and fairness.
+* Be able to give feedback on everyone's submission to a given assignment at the same time, for efficiency and consistency.
 * Avoid having to waste my time looking at handin dates, listening to requests for extensions, etc.
 * Have a reasonable point after which I can discuss the assignment in class without giving away the answer to people who haven't done it yet.

 Each assignment therefore has a due date (when you should turn it in) and a **_one-week grace period_**.
 Outside of *extreme* circumstances, you can't turn things in after the grace period.

-Some time (hopefully a couple of days) after the due date, I (or a teaching assistant) will grade the assignment.
+Some time (hopefully a couple of days) after the due date, I (or a teaching assistant) will give feedback on the assignment.
 If you still have time before the grace period, you may hand in a revised version.
-After the grace period ends, we will grade again.
+After the grace period ends, we will give feedback again.
+If you want to talk about additional revisions, or an assignment that you came back to much later, come by lab/office hours.

 | Your Excuse for Missing the Grace Period Deadline | What I'll Say |
 | --- | --- |